gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 Faust's striving destroys innocence.

-And in the moment when Faust imagines the free people on his reclaimed land — he speaks the nearest approach to the fatal words:
+And in the moment when Faust imagines the free people on his reclaimed land, he speaks the nearest approach to the fatal words: